Bandenbekämpfung: World War II

 During World War II, the German Army policy for deterring partisan or "bandit" activities against its forces was to strike "such terror into the population that it loses all will to resist".
 Even before the Nazi campaign in the East began, Adolf Hitler had already absolved his soldiers and police from any responsibility for brutality against civilians, expecting them to kill anyone that even "looked askance" at the German forces.
-Much of the partisan warfare became an exercise of antisemitism, as military commanders like General Anton von Mauchenheim gennant Bechtolsheim exclaimed that whenever an act of sabotage was committed and one killed the Jews from that village, then "one can be certain that one has destroyed the perpetrators, or at least those who stood behind them".
+Much of the partisan warfare became an exercise of antisemitism, as military commanders like General Anton von Bechtolsheim exclaimed that whenever an act of sabotage was committed and one killed the Jews from that village, then "one can be certain that one has destroyed the perpetrators, or at least those who stood behind them".
+(Note: Bechtolsheim also told members of his 707th Infantry Division that all of the villagers "young and old, men and women" were guilty since they were "products of Bolshevik criminality, consciously grown and nurtured here for quarter of a century.")
+Historian Jonathan Dimbleby contends that members of the 707th Infantry Division operated on the explicit doctrine that "without a single exception Jews and partisans are an identical concept" and therefore subject to execution without distinction.
 Commander of Einsatzgruppe B, Arthur Nebe, expressed a similar opinion when he commented: "Where there’s a partisan, there’s a Jew, and where there’s a Jew, there’s a partisan."